 (5) Subject to subsection (4), the Board of Directors is to periodically distribute the income of each investment common fund among the funds participating in the common fund having regard to the extent of the participation by each fund in the common fund during the relevant accounting period.

-[Section 23 amended by No. 8 of 2005 s.
+[Section 23 amended: No. 8 of 2005 s.
 48.]

 24. Trust property